This post is about property destruction and police violence, examine from a different perspective than we normally think about it.

 And black people have protested and spoke out about this.
 They have complained to the police.
 To the newspapers.
 To other people in their nation.
 For years.
 Their cries for help have largely fallen on deaf ears.

 What should they do?
-What would you do?
+And what would you do?

 What should we do?